-From his experience growing up on the Sandy Bay reserve in Manitoba to his studies, exhibitions, curatorial work, and residencies, Saulteaux First Nations Canadian artist Robert Houle has had a meaningful influence on the field of contemporary art and Indigenous culture.
+From his experience growing up on the Sandy Bay First Nation/Gaa-wiikwedaawangaag in Manitoba to his studies, exhibitions, curatorial work, and residencies, Saulteaux artist Robert Houle has had a meaningful influence on the field of contemporary art and Indigenous culture.
 Houle’s resignation from his position as curator of contemporary Indian art at the Canadian Museum of Civilization (now the Canadian Museum of History) in 1980, proved to be a significant marker in the artist’s career, setting the path towards a body of remarkable artistic production.
 With an emotional desire to free ceremonial objects from relegation to anthropological artifacts, Houle made a promise to devote the rest of his art career to changing perspectives on what constitutes contemporary Indigenous art through his artistic and curatorial practice.

 “Houle reconciles and synthesizes contemporary art trends and Indigenous traditions, encouraging a renewed vision of the world that regains the missing caverns of First Nations cultural memory.
 His work exposes issues affecting Indigenous peoples including land rights, fighting for the rights of Indigenous art and artists, and decolonizing the museum and the self.”Shirley Madill